jhnwllr/GBIF_additional_filters/README.md

 Rasterized or gridded datasets are common on GBIF.
 These are datasets where location information is pinned to a low-resolution grid.

-GBIF has an [experimental feature](http://api.gbif.org/v1/dataset/9070a460-0c6e-11dd-84d2-b8a03c50a862/gridded) for identifying datasests which exhibit a certain about of "griddyness".
+GBIF has an [experimental API](http://api.gbif.org/v1/dataset/9070a460-0c6e-11dd-84d2-b8a03c50a862/gridded) for identifying datasests which exhibit a certain about of "griddyness".
 You can read more [here](https://data-blog.gbif.org/post/finding-gridded-datasets/).

-To remove gridded datasets that might be above the acceptable resolution, filter those with a minDist <
+The api will give you responses like this:

 ```json
 [